monadicsystems/monadicsystems.github.io/post2.md

 Okapi proposes a third technique: bidirectional patterns.

-## Type Safe Named Routes in Okapi
+## Patterns On Steroids

-Before we see examples of how type safe named routes work in Okapi, we must first understand two language extensions:
-`-XPatternSynonyms` and `-XViewPatterns`.
+Before we see examples of how type safe named routes work in Okapi, we must first understand two language extensions that make Haskell's patterns more powerful: `-XPatternSynonyms` and `-XViewPatterns`.

 ### -XPatternSynonyms